 Like any lens it requires a lot of "Getting Use To."
 It took me awhile to figure out how to shoot good photos with this thing.
 Like I said earlier I didn't like it at first.
 But after spending $400 dollars on it, I stuck with it and kept using it until I figured out how to make it work for me.
 This lens by far had the steepest learning curve for me.

 -Master post sharpening techniques.
-I have a few posted on my Photography Tips page.
 I always either use the High Pass filter or the Find Edges technique.
 Post processing is absolutely essential in enhancing photographs taken with mid range quality lenses.

--This lens really seems to like somewhere like an f8 to an f13.
+-This lens really seems to like being at f8 to f13.
 That seems to be the sweet spot.
 I'll go as high as f16 sometimes, but things start getting weird anywhere above that.

 SAMYANG 14mm f2.8 / ROKINON 14mm f2.8 SAMPLE PHOTOS